Violence Against Women and HIV

 Worldwide, transgender (trans) and gender nonconforming people, particularly women of trans experience, face extraordinary levels of physical and sexual violence and even murder.
 Rampant transphobia (bias against people who do not fit rigid gender norms) in many societies increases this vulnerability to violence.
 Alarming rates of violence and murder against trans women around the world have increased in the past decade.
 The majority of women suffer violence at the hands of their husbands, intimate male partners, or other men they know.
 A large US survey of trans people found that more than half of those who responded experienced some form of violence from intimate partners.

 This violence has horrible consequences, both for women and their communities.
-The WHO reports that as many as 38 percent of women worldwide who are murdered are killed by their intimate partners.
-Women who experience intimate partner violence are about twice as likely to experience both depression and alcohol abuse.
+The WHO reports that in 2020, 47,000 women and girls were killed by their intimate partners or other family members.
+Women who experience intimate partner violence are about twice as likely to experience both depression and alcohol abuse than women who have not experienced such violence.
 The damaging effects of this violence on women's emotional and physical health also affect the children and family members who depend on the women.

 Women, HIV, and Violence